brucefan1983/GPUGA/README.md

 * go to the `src` directory and type `make`.
 When the compilation finishes, an executable named `gpuga` will be generated in the `src` directory.

 ## Run GPUGA
-* Not ready.
-I will prepare an example after submitting a paper.
+* src/gpuga < examples/input.txt
+This run the example corresponding to the preprint below.

 ## Citation
 * Zheyong Fan, Yanzhou Wang, Xiaokun Gu, Ping Qian, Yanjing Su, Tapio Ala-Nissila, A minimal Tersoff potential for diamond silicon with improved descriptions of elastic and phonon transport properties, https://arxiv.org/abs/1909.11474